John Jay McKelvey Sr.: Legal clients

-Holding a dozen or so board memberships and principalship positions, John counseled officers of varied business entities, involving insurance underwriting, lumber, finance, politics, preservation, railroad, and voluminous realty issues.
+Holding about a dozen board memberships and principalship positions, McKelvey counseled officers of various business entities, involving insurance underwriting, lumber, finance, politics, preservation, railroad, and voluminous realty issues.
 His work as advocate and attorney presented opportunity to appear and champion his clients and their causes at several levels from local assessors' boards to the New York State Senate and New York Supreme Court to U.S. legislative hearings, and ultimately via U.S. Supreme Court pleadings.

-Representing the Sandusky & Columbus Short Line Railway Company, John served as counsel and helped consolidate the railroad his father began.
-Years later, John returned to the railway transit business, with the New York & Chicago Short Line, but his involvement with the Pan-American Transcontinental Railway Company could have unhinged an elite career.
-Early to mid-career John began defending the risks and rights of lumber and insurance entities, and a New York City newspaper commentary listed John among a list of approximately 200 attorneys eligible and worthy to sit on the U.S. Supreme Court bench.
-John's advocacy and appearance work augmented his travel and influence from Canada to California to the Roosevelt White House, 1904 and kept his name in wide-ranging newspapers and respected industry periodicals, as an authority, appearing alongside the names of entities such as these:
+Representing the Sandusky & Columbus Short Line Railway Company, McKelvey served as counsel and helped consolidate the railroad his father began.
+Years later, he returned to the railway transit business, with the New York & Chicago Short Line, but his involvement with the Pan-American Transcontinental Railway Company could have unhinged an elite career.
+Early to mid-career McKelvey began defending the risks and rights of lumber and insurance entities, and a New York City newspaper commentary listed McKelvey among a list of approximately 200 attorneys eligible and worthy to sit on the U.S. Supreme Court bench.
+McKelvey'sadvocacy and appearance work augmented his travel and influence from Canada to California to the Roosevelt White House, 1904 and kept his name in wide-ranging newspapers and respected industry periodicals, as an authority, appearing alongside the names of entities such as these: